Pastor Zip's US Lutheran Web Links

 Lutheran "Micro-Synods"

-Most of the remaining Lutherans are in what one observer recently described as "micro-synods."
+Most of the remaining Lutherans are in what some describe as "micro-synods."
 Most of these are Lutheran church bodies that claim to be more confessional and conservative than the ELCA.
 They range from full-service denominations with authoritative hierarchies to very loose, voluntary associations.
 Most very small and some are quite sectarian.
 About half of them are rooted in Pietist movements of the 19th Century.
 Several were formed as a rejection of the various 20th Century mergers (because the "new" church would be "too liberal") that eventually led to the formation of the ELCA in 1988.
 There are also some completely independent Lutheran congregations that are not included on this page.

 I am also beginning to add Wikipedia links when they are available.
 Wikipedia can be a useful resource, but its entries can also be subject to the whims of the last person who read it.
 For those Lutheran churches included, Wikipedia pages are often written in concert with the church's current leadership — enabling them to provide insight to their own special characteristics.
 However they can also easily be altered by someone with an ax to grind — so reader beware.